 Hot, puffy, and sore-to-the-touch skin can be a result of the increased systemic inflammation associated with various autoimmune diseases, most notably with RA and lupus.

-Thermoregulation, your body’s ability to maintain a healthy internal temperature, can be impaired with several autoimmune diseases, including Grave’s (people often feel hot), Hashimoto’s (people often feel cold), and MS (people tend to feel cold or hot more quickly than others).
-This can be a result of hormonal imbalances or impaired neurological functioning.
+Thermoregulation, your body’s ability to maintain a healthy internal temperature, can be impaired with several autoimmune diseases, including Grave’s (people often feel hot), Hashimoto’s (people often feel cold), and MS10 (people tend to feel cold or hot more quickly than others).
+This can be a result of hormonal imbalances or impaired neurological functioning10.

 Several autoimmune diseases, including lupus, RA, and Sjogren’s syndrome, are associated with peripheral neuropathy.
 When the immune system attacks its own tissue, nerve damage can result, which may trigger tingling, numbness, and prickling sensations.